plum-umd/cmsc330-public/projects/p3/README.md

 #### Declare

 The declaration statement is used to create new variables in the environment.
-If a variable of the same name has already been declared, a `DelcarationError` should be raised.
+If a variable of the same name has already been declared, a `DeclarationError` should be raised.
 Otherwise, if the type being declared is `Type_Int`, a new binding to the value `Val_Int(0)` should be made in the environment.
 If the type being declared is `Type_Bool`, a new binding to the value `Val_Bool(false)` should be made in the environment.
 The updated environment should be returned.

 #### Assign